AJ3113/AJ3113/README.md

 - 👋 Hi, I’m @AJ3113
 - 🌱 I’m currently learning JAVA and C
-- 💞️ I’m looking to collaborate on web development
+-  I’m looking to collaborate.

 <!---
 AJ3113/AJ3113 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.